 If we choose to go ashore in the evening, meal costs will be the responsibility of each person.
-Usually most establishments will be willing to split checks.
-Be sure to carry some cash with you as small "mom & pop places" are sometimes on a cash only basis.
+Often checks are split by boat and sorted out on board, later.
+Be sure to carry some cash (CFP franc) with you as small 'mom & pop' places are sometimes cash only.